ibm-cloud-docs/event-notifications/getting-started.md

 1. [Define rules for a topic](/docs/event-notifications?topic=event-notifications-en-create-en-topic#en-topic-rules)
 1. [Select a destination](/docs/event-notifications?topic=event-notifications-en-create-en-destination)
 1. [Create a subscription by associating a destination with a topic](/docs/event-notifications?topic=event-notifications-en-create-en-subscription)

+Now you are ready to send out notifications.